Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

-Josh Donaldson -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the St. Louis Cardinals, with Zack Thompson on the hill, on September 27 at 7:40 PM ET.
+The Milwaukee Brewers, including Josh Donaldson (batting .158 in his past 10 games, with three doubles, two home runs, three walks and eight RBI), take on starter Dakota Hudson and the St. Louis Cardinals at American Family Field, Thursday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cardinals.
+In his last game he had a hitless performance (0-for-3) against the Cardinals.

 Sportsbook Promo Codes